Best Ways for Working with Chocolate

 What is the best way to melt chocolate?

-What happens if you get water in your chocolate while melting it?
+What happens if you get water into your melting chocolate?

-How do you melt chocolate on the stove?
+How should you melt chocolate on the stovetop?

-For stove top chocolate melting, we typically turn to heated water sources, as the water provides a degree of insulation to make the melting process more gentle.
-You have two options for melting dark, milk, or white chocolate on the stove top: a double boiler (where one pan sits atop another without touching the simmering water contained in the bottom pan) or a water bath (aka bain marie) in which a bowl of chocolate sits down in a shallow quantity of hot water (about 1 inch).
-You can purchase a double boiler, designed to insulate the mixture in the top pan from the simmering water below, or simply make your own by placing your chocolate in a bowl (glass or stainless steel) and placing it over a saucepan set over low heat and containing about an inch of barely simmering water.
-For a water bath, simply make your own by filling a large heatproof pan (such as a rondeau pan) with about an inch of water and placing it over low heat.
-The water should feel hot but still allow you to dip your fingers into it without hurting.
-Place the bowl containing the chopped chocolate directly into the water and stir frequently to distribute the heat evenly.
+For stovetop chocolate melting, we typically turn to heated water sources, as the water provides a degree of insulation to make the melting process more gentle.
+Never place the chocolate directly in a saucepan to melt it, even on a low setting, as it is very easy to burn it when melted in this way.
+Instead, choose between two options for melting dark, milk, or white chocolate on the stovetop: a double boiler (where one pan sits atop another without touching the simmering water contained in the bottom pan) or a water bath (aka bain marie) in which a bowl of chocolate sits down in a shallow quantity (about 1 inch/3 cm) of hot water.
+You can purchase a double boiler, designed to insulate the mixture in the top pan from the simmering water below, or simply make your own by placing your chocolate in a bowl (glass or stainless steel) and placing it over a saucepan set over low heat with about 1 inch (3 cm) of barely simmering water.
+For a water bath, simply make your own by filling a large heatproof pan (such as a rondeau pan) or skillet with about 1 inch (3 cm) of water and placing it over low heat.
+The water should feel hot when touched with your fingers but not burning.
+Set the bowl containing the chopped chocolate directly into the water and stir frequently to distribute the heat evenly.

-How do you melt chocolate in the microwave?
+How should you melt chocolate in the microwave?

 Can couverture chocolate be used for baking?